Healthy, individual baked spaghetti, made in a muffin tin! It is vegan, grain-free, oil-free and gluten-free. Made with chickpea flour pasta.

 - 1 cup nondairy shredded mozzarella style cheese

-- Cook the pasta according to package directions, adding the broccoli to the pot during the final minute of cooking.
-Drain and rinse under cold water until pasta and broccoli are cool.
+- Cook the pasta according to package directions, adding the cauliflower during the final minute of cooking; drain, shaking off excess water.

 - Meanwhile, preheat oven to 400F.
 Grease, spray or line all 12 cups of a standard size muffin tin.